ANIRUDH-R2911/roadscene-vision-exploration/README.md

 ## Overview
-This project explores two foundational deep learning approaches in computer vision—**object detection (YOLOv8)** and **semantic segmentation (U-Net)**—for understanding urban road scenes in the context of autonomous vehicles.
+This project explores two foundational deep learning approaches in computer vision, **object detection (YOLOv8)** and **semantic segmentation (U-Net)**, for understanding urban road scenes in the context of autonomous vehicles.
 Using a common dataset extracted from the **Waymo Open Dataset**, both models were trained and evaluated on identical image samples and class definitions: `Person`, `Vehicle`, `Traffic Light`, and `Sign Board`.

 Our goal is to highlight each model’s capabilities and limitations through quantitative metrics and visual analysis, enabling informed decisions for real-world intelligent transportation applications.